Claire Osborne

 About Amerta Movement

-(From Triarchy press) "In 1970, Prapto started “to practise movement with the approach of exploring like a child…” He practised “in many conditions of time and space, in nature, temples exploring the qualities of freedom and limitation”.
+He practised “in many conditions of time and space, in nature, temples exploring the qualities of freedom and limitation”.
 He perceived the world through movement rather than from stasis, or, as he initially described it, “from the Buddha walking, rather than from the Buddha sitting”.
-Alongside Buddhist practice and observing the movement of children, his practice was influenced by studying the elements and movement in nature, the practice of Sumarah (a traditional Javanese meditation practice of ‘letting go’ or surrender) and, through his parents’ influence, Javanese mysticism."

 I studied Amerta with Prapto from 1997-2019.
 He passed away at the end of 2019.

-More information about Prapto: https://www.triarchypress.net/prapto.html
+More information about Prapto and his work: https://www.triarchypress.net/prapto.html

 Resources